 FT LAUDERDALE, FLORIDA -- We reserved an SUV in Oct 2014 for Dec 28 2014.
 Upon arriving we were told that they were overbooked by 700 cars due to 3rd party reservations.
 We were told that the only car available was a Toyota Corolla!!!
 They still had cars in the lot but would not budge on the Corolla.
 We ended up going into a Chrysler 300 for a huge up charge.
 We were told we would receive the 250.00 deposit back when returning the car.

 We returned the car 3 days early and were due a credit for that.
 Our credit was 260.31.
 We were ripped off in every sense of the word.
 Also, they were nearly impossible to be reached by telephone.
 If we had not prepaid we would have gotten on to a bus and been taken to several different car rental places until a car was available.
 Many people were inconvenienced.
-TOTALLY SHYSTER OPERATION
+TOTALLY SHYSTER OPERATION.

+SAN DIEGO, CALIFORNIA -- I am posting this because I have not heard back from ANYONE at "Slimy Like a Fox Rent A Car".
 I know it's lengthy and I apologize for that.
 I needed to make sure it was all detailed.
 I hope this helps you.
 In hindsight, spending the extra money with a reputable company would have been very wise.
 After all, you get what you pay for.

 I am bringing the following information to your attention as a courtesy before I "tweet", blog, review, etc. my experience with your company.
 I reserved a car with your company to be picked up after 11:00 pm on April 16, 2011 in San Diego and returned April 26, 2011 in Los Angeles.

 On April 16 our flight from Buffalo, NY to San Diego was seriously delayed.
-I phoned your customer service center twice - once at 1:00 pm (est) and once at 5:00 pm (est) to inform your representative that our flight was delayed and we would not be picking the car up on time.
+I phoned your customer service center twice, once at 1:00 pm (est) and once at 5:00 pm (est) to inform your representative that our flight was delayed and we would not be picking the car up on time.
 Each time I asked whether or not I needed to provide my reservation number and name.
-Each time I was told "no" that our reservation would be held until 9:00 am (pacific time) the next day - April 17.
+Each time I was told "no" that our reservation would be held until 9:00 am (pacific time) the next day, April 17.

 On April 17 we finally arrived in San Diego and made our way to your rental office.
 The customer service representative told us that our reservation had been canceled.
 When I told him I called and tried to change it, he said he was very sorry but he was currently "sold out".